Cellulose insulation: History of cellulose insulation

-The word cellulose comes from the French word cellule for a living cell and glucose which is a sugar.

 The main house of American president Thomas Jefferson's plantation Monticello was insulated with a form of cellulose in 1772.
 Cellulose was used more widely as an insulation material in Scandinavia from the 1920s.
 Many types of cellulosic materials have been used, including newspaper, cardboard, cotton, straw, sawdust, hemp and corncob.
 Modern cellulose insulation, made with recycled newspaper using grinding and dust-removing machines and adding a fire retardant, began in the 1950s and came into general use in the United States in the 1970s.

 Demand for insulation increased following the oil embargo of 1973–74, which caused energy costs for heating to skyrocket across the United States, driving interest in energy conservation.
 Insulation gained significant national attention in the U.S. as a cheap and available technology to increase the energy efficiency of homes.
 In 1977, following a particularly severe winter, a tax credit was given for U.S. homeowners who installed insulation.

-While in 1976 there were roughly 100 cellulose insulation firms with 125 plants in the US, by 1978 there were more than 350 firms with more than 500 plants^{1}.
+While in 1976 there were roughly 100 cellulose insulation firms with 125 plants in the US, by 1978 there were more than 350 firms with more than 500 plants.
 Cellulose insulation was produced locally by small manufacturers who purchased ready-to-operate machines and offered a cheap and easy low-tech production process.
 Other than some constraints created by a shortage of boric acid for use as fire retardant, cellulose captured an increased share of the market due to lower costs and its suitability for retrofits.
 Meanwhile, fiberglass and rockwool producers found it difficult to keep up with the demand for insulation from their customers.

 Due to complaints by retailers, contractors and consumers about price, safety and quality control problems, the U.S. federal government began enacting insulation standards beginning in 1978.
 There was a great concern that the growth in cellulose manufactures was leading to improperly or insufficiently treating insulation against the threat of fire, although there were no reliable national statistics.
-This led to new regulations by the Federal Consumer Products Safety Commission (CPSC); 16 CFR Part 1209 set safety standards covering four product attributes for cellulose insulation only: settled density, corrosiveness, critical radiant flux and smoldering combustion.
+This led to new regulations by the federal Consumer Products Safety Commission (CPSC); 16 CFR Part 1209 set safety standards covering four product attributes for cellulose insulation only: settled density, corrosiveness, critical radiant flux and smoldering combustion.
 Another regulation passed was the "R-value Rule," placing clear limitations on the claims that manufacturing and marketing firms can make about their product.

 The costs incurred by increasing testing for fire resistance required by CPSC made cellulose more expensive, and the bad publicity helped decrease demand.
 Small producers of cellulose insulation were either unable to meet the testing requirements and went out of business, or they merged with other small manufacturers.
 In 1985 the CPSC asked Congress to repeal the flammability standard after further studies.
 By 1991 only 61 cellulose producers remained in the US.